 The manual is easy to follow, it requires no tools, and you only need to snap on the wheels and canopy to be ready to roll.

-The single front wheel of the GT2 is a "forever fill" rubber tires and it has all-wheel suspension.
+The single front wheel of the GT2 is a "forever fill" rubber tire, and it has an all-wheel suspension.
 This design makes for better maneuverability over the dual wheel design on a single leg on the non-GT City Mini.
 The GT2 is marginally better for pushing and turning on bumpy services and performs well on flat services with smooth transitions.
-If you need to move over greenbelts or the occasional park trip this one can master that, but it isn't the right choice, in our opinion, for gravel roads or off-road hiking.
+If you need to move over greenbelts or the occasional park trip, this one can master that, but it isn't the right choice, in our opinion, for gravel roads or off-road hiking.

 Weight and Folded Size

 Historically, the GT2 has been relatively small and lighter than much of the competition, albeit larger than the non-GT City Mini.
 This stroller weighs about the same as the previous version at 21.6 lbs.
 Still, it is significantly larger in folded size at 9,462 cubic inches over the previous size of closer to 8,400 cubic inches.

 The GT2 offers a slightly below the average quality stroller compared to the competition.
 It is good for the price and what we've come to expect from Baby Jogger, but the devil is in the details, and some are lacking here compared to pricer contenders.
 The frame is sturdy and has a new shape that makes the fabric look sleekier overall; the fabric is softer than the old GT.
 Design choices like the foot prop and toggle seat recline hurt its overall quality and appeal in side-by-side comparisons.

 Should You Buy the Baby Jogger City Mini GT2?